rayburgemeestre/msxsaver/README.md

 This project modified the MSX emulator written in go by Pere Negre (pnegre) called "gomsx" (https://github.com/pnegre/gomsx) into something that runs as one of XScreenSaver's programs.

+So all credits to him, my work is just a bunch of hacks on top of his emulator!

 XScreenSaver (https://www.jwz.org/xscreensaver/) is AFAIK one of the oldest and most widespread screensaver daemons available on Linux.
-It contains all the logic regarding creating full screen windows on top of everything, making sure your session is locked and stuff like that.
-Which is why I decided to depend on it for this project.
+It contains all the logic regarding creating Full Screen windows on top of everything, making sure your session is locked, handing multiple screens, etc. For these reasons I decided to depend on it for this project.

 One default I changed is that now the base system is running an MSX1 Panasonic CF-2700.

 ## Installing